 Remember that being human is not just about typing words.
 It’s about having a specific style and personality, which must be reflected in your writing.

-How to Make Your Essay Sound Like a Human
+How to Make Your Essay Sound More Human

 Here are some tips that will help your paper sound human-written, even if you use AI: